CopilotC-Nvim/CopilotChat.nvim/README.md

 }
 ```

-You can extend the prompts to generate more flexible commands:
+You have the capability to expand the prompts to create more versatile commands:

 ```lua
 return {